Reviving Agriculture Through Education: The Honesdale High School Greenhouse Project

 Located in a region with deep roots in agriculture, the WHSD recognized the need to reintroduce farming to a new generation.
 “We started to investigate how agriculture could become a reemerging part of our community,” explains Gregory Frigoletto, WHSD Superintendent.
 He and his team envisioned an educational greenhouse where students could gain hands-on experience, moving beyond traditional classroom-based learning.

-Kayla Pohl, Honesdale High School teacher and architect of the agriculture curriculum, says the greenhouse is about real-world learning: “You can look at a picture and say, this is a phosphorus deficiency.
+Kayla Pohle, Honesdale High School teacher and architect of the agriculture curriculum, says the greenhouse is about real-world learning: “You can look at a picture and say, this is a phosphorus deficiency.
 But when you see it in a group of plants, and you add fertilizer, and 2 days later those plants don’t have that deficiency, that is clicking for students with this greenhouse.”

 Public-Private Partnership in Action